Horseshoe bat: Diet and foraging

 Horseshoe bats are insectivorous, though consume other arthropods such as spiders, and employ two main foraging strategies.
 The first strategy is flying slow and low over the ground, hunting among trees and bushes.
 Some species who use this strategy are able to hover over prey and glean them from the substrate.
 The other strategy is known as perch feeding: Individuals roost on feeding perches and wait for prey to fly past, then fly out to capture it.
 Foraging usually occurs 16.5–19.5 ft above the ground.
 While vesper bats may catch prey in their uropatagia and transfer it to their mouths, horseshoe bats do not use their uropatagia to catch prey.
 At least one species, the greater horseshoe bat, has been documented catching prey in the tip of its wing by bending the phalanges around it, then transferring it to its mouth.
 While a majority of horseshoe bats are nocturnal and hunt at night, Blyth's horseshoe bat (R. lepidus) is known to forage during the daytime on Tioman Island.
 This is hypothesized as a response to a lack of diurnal avian (day-active bird) predators on the island.

-They have especially small and rounded wingtips, low wing loading (meaning they lave large wings relative to body mass), and high camber.
+They have especially small and rounded wingtips, low wing loading (meaning they have large wings relative to body mass), and high camber.
 These factors give them increased agility, and they are capable of making quick, tight turns at slow speeds.
 Relative to all bats, horseshoe bat wingspans are typical for their body sizes, and their aspect ratios, which relate wingspan to wing area, are average or lower than average.
 Some species, like Rüppell's horseshoe bat (R. fumigatus), Hildebrandt's horseshoe bat, Lander's horseshoe bat (R. landeri), and Swinny's horseshoe bat (R. swinnyi), have particularly large total wing area, though most horseshoe bat species have average wing area.